maxadamo/patching_status/README.md

 ## Description

 This module sets up a the web pages which shows the patching status of your systems.
-The data are fed to PuppetDB through the scripts provided by the Puppet module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching)  and this module modules pulls the data (through a cron job) from the PuppetDB and convert them in HTML format.
+The data are fed to PuppetDB through the scripts provided by the Puppet module [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching), and this module pulls the data (through a cron job) from the PuppetDB and convert it in a HTML page.
 The module will copy the files that will be accessed by a web server, configure python virtualenv and set a crontab entry.

 ## Requirements